How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 It’s also important to explain that value by driving visitors to a unique landing page.

-Here, visitors can learn more about the lead magnet, see how it relates to their business/life, and decide whether or not to download.
+Here, visitors can learn more about your lead magnet, see how it relates to their business/life, and decide whether or not to download it.

 Think of it like a shorter sales page.